What Are Tooth Extractions?

 When Is an Extraction Necessary?

 If your tooth has been damaged or broken from decay, our team will make every effort to repair it using a crown or filling.
 We may even perform root canal therapy to save an infected tooth.
 However, in some cases, a tooth may be too damaged and may need to be removed to prevent the infection from spreading — and also to conserve the health of the rest of the teeth.
 Tooth extractions may also be needed to remove an impacted tooth or teeth that cannot erupt properly into the mouth.
 This often includes the third molars, popularly called wisdom teeth, which often begin the eruption process around the ages of 17 – 21.
 In older children, baby teeth that have not fallen out naturally might have to be taken out so they do not obstruct the permanent teeth.
 Extractions may also be recommended before beginning orthodontic treatment to make room to help facilitate the tooth alignment process.
-If you require the extraction of a functional tooth, our dental team can also discuss effective options for replacing missing teeth.
+If you require the extraction of a functional tooth, our general and pediatric dental team can also discuss effective options for replacing missing teeth.

 Extractions are performed in our office using local anesthesia to numb the area around the tooth being treated.
 To further enhance comfort, a sedation technique might be administered to help minimize any dental anxiety.
 We may begin with a special device known as an elevator, which helps loosen and lift the tooth away from the bone.
 A pair of forceps will then be used to gently remove the tooth from the socket.
 In some cases, we may need to make small incisions in the gums to better access the tooth.
 If necessary, the tooth might be sectioned into smaller pieces so it can be removed more easily.
 Once the tooth is removed, a few sutures may be placed to protect the area as it heals.